About Damodar Kunda Trek - Pilgrimage tour in Upper Mustang 2024

-Damodar Kund (Lake) situated in a basin in the Damodar Himal and flows southward through a rain shadow valley on the eastern edge of the Annapurna Range.
-There are two versions of the Origin of the Kali Gandaki River; one will say, the river comes from a lake near the Tibetan border by the name of Damodar-kund north east of Muktinath (a 2-3 day trip per foot away).
-Others will say the river appears from a crack of the Dongmar mountain north west of Lo Mantang (what is much further north than the first description) and that the waters of Damodar kund are unique to themselves.
-There are several lakes, the area being locally called "Charang the land of hilly lakes."
+Damodar Kund (Lake) is situated in a basin in the Damodar Himal and flows southward through a rain shadow valley on the eastern edge of the Annapurna Range.
+There are two versions of the Origin of the Kali Gandaki River; one will say the river comes from a lake near the Tibetan border by the name of Damodar-Kund northeast of Muktinath (a 2-3 day trip per foot away).
+Others will say the river appears from a crack of the Dongmar mountain northwest of Lo Mantang (which is much further north than the first description) and that the waters of Damodar Kund are unique to themselves.
+There are several lakes, the area being locally called "Charang, the land of hilly lakes."